 - Increasing "at-risk" compensation.
-For fiscal 2016, the performance-based portion of total direct compensation increased for our CEO, Chief Financial Officer ("CFO") and General Counsel. - Demonstrating alignment of pay with performance.
-Based on Company results relative to applicable performance metrics, the fiscal 2016 Annual Incentive Awards paid out at 100 to 133.33% of target, and the fiscal 2014-2016 performance stock units ("PSUs") paid out at 80% of target. - Further enhancing compensation governance.
-In fiscal 2016, the Board and the Compensation Committee increased required equity ownership multiples for our Non-Executive Directors (as defined herein), CEO and CFO and implemented an anti-pledging policy for executive officers and Directors, among other enhancements.
+For fiscal 2017, the performance-based portion of total direct compensation increased for our CEO, former Chief Financial Officer ("CFO") and General Counsel. - Demonstrating alignment of pay with performance.
+Based on Company results relative to applicable performance metrics, the fiscal 2017 annual cash incentive awards paid out at 100% of target, and the fiscal 2015-2017 performance stock units ("PSUs") paid out at 61.4% of target. - Updated compensation peer group.
+The Compensation Committee adopted a modified peer group to better reflect the Company's competitive landscape for fiscal 2018.